lishiyo/twincore-prototype/memory-bank/v0/activeContext.md

 - Configuration: pydantic-settings with environment variables
 - Qdrant Client: 1.7.0
 - Text Processing: LangChain text splitters (SemanticChunker) - *Note: Currently basic split in DocumentConnector, LangChain planned for refinement*
+- Frontend Verification UI: Streamlit (only for development/verification, not production)

 ## Learnings and Insights
 - Global singleton instances that depend on event loops cause conflicts in sequential test runs